texbarnes/CS1380/README.md

 - One person does all the work
 - While the other person scrolls through Instagram, and checks the clock periodically

-Lab submissions have to be made during lab time, except when otherwise noted, so show up to lab!
+Submissions have to be made during class time, except when otherwise noted, so show up to lectures!

 ### Homework

-Homeworks are bigger lab exercises (or maybe mini-projects), that ask you to integrate different topics discussed in class.
+Homeworks are mini-projects that ask you to integrate different topics discussed in class.
 These are to be performed outside of class time (as the name implies).

 Except for as noted (e.g. Homework 1) homeworks will be done in randomly-assigned pairs, a different pair each time.
 However, working in the pair is optional (although encouraged!).
 When the homework is released, we'll assign pairs during lecture time, and you can decide then to work together, or individually.